keithlegg/kl_avr/README.md

 # kl_avr

-Many years of AVR microcontroller experiments
+5+ years of AVR microcontroller experiments

+my experiments learning 8bit AVR chips

+From 2012-2017

+Posted here as much for myself as anything.

+I will always have a profound happiness of the simple days of banging bits on AVR chips.